 Day 12: Himeji Castle & Sake Brewery

 Take a day tour to Himeji to visit the 17th-century Himeji Castle which is considered a prime example of Japanese feudal period architecture.
-Continue to a sake brewery, where you can learn about the brewing process of this potent rice wine and enjoy some tasters.
-Return to Osaka and experience the bright and brash Dotonbori district.
-In the evening, enjoy a farewell dinner.
+Continue to a sake brewery, where you can learn about the brewing process and enjoy some tasters.
+Return to Osaka and enjoy a farewell dinner.

 Includes: Breakfast, Dinner